projectriff/projectriff.io/_posts/2018-09-19-announcing-riff-0-1-3-on-Knative.md

 riff namespace init default --gcr <path-to-json-file>
 ```

-#### or `export DOCKER_ID=<your-id>` and enter password when prompted
+#### or enter the password for your $DOCKER_ID when prompted
 ```sh
 riff namespace init default --dockerhub $DOCKER_ID
 ```

 ## riff buildpack for java
 This release supports building java functions from source, either locally or on-cluster.
 Both variants use a new riff buildpack for java.

-All you need in your directory is the java code with a maven pom, and the name of the handler class in a file called `riff.toml`.
+All you need in your directory is the code with a maven pom, and the name of the handler class in a file called `riff.toml`.
 The example below uses a sample [java-hello](https://github.com/projectriff-samples/java-hello) function available on GitHub.

 #### build from code in a directory and push to local docker
 ```sh